pjakiela/ECON379/exercises/E11-power.md

 Set the seed to 3141592 and run the program again.
 How many times do you reject the null hypothesis now?
 At this point, you should be feeling pretty good about the size of your test.
 (This is also a good time to google "statistics joke hunting.")

+##### Question 12
+From the reading, we know that the formula for the minimum detectable effect is given by: